devcybiko/sudoku-solver/README.md

 Each cell is visited and analyzed for possible candidates (looking horizontally, vertically, and in the subgrid to select digits that are not already represented).

-The first candidate is added to the puzzle and the next cell is visited (going from top to bottom, left to right).
-That cell also selects a list of candidates and tries its first one, recursively.
+The first candidate is added to the puzzle and the next cell is visited (working left to right, from top to bottom).
+That cell also selects a list of candidates and tries its first one, and calls the next cell, recursively.

 If we get to a place in the recursion where no candidates exist, or if a "child" cell returns a 'False', a False is returned and the "parent" (or previous) cell - which tries its next candidate.

 If a cell exhausts all its possible candidates, then it returns False to the parent which tries its next candidate and the process repeats.

+If the last cell is visited and it successfully places one of its candidates, the puzzle is considered 'solved' and a True is passed up to the parents, unwinding the recursion.
+The algorithm then halts.
+If other solutions are possible, this algorithm will not find them.

+**NOTE** The recursive code to solve the puzzle is in `sudoku1.py`.
+It rightly might belong in the `Puzzle.py` class.
+However, I wanted to isolate the solution code in its own file.
+Also, I am thinking of writing a non-recursive version and putting it in a separate source file.

 ## Installing
-* make -f Makefile install
+* `make install`

 ## Running unit tests / code coverage
-* make -f Makefile coverage
-* make -f Makefile report
+* `make coverage` - run all tests and code coverage
+* `make report` - generate HTML report on coverage

 ## Run it
-`./sudoku1.py <filename>`
+* `./sudoku1.py <filename>`

 or

-`run-all.sh`
+* `run-all.sh`

-## Some puzzles to try - some are very hard
+## Sample puzzles were from this link - some are very hard
 * https://www.rd.com/list/printable-sudoku-puzzles/

 ## Input file format